 1. Measure the room you wish to heat.

 Measure the entire room, being sure to exclude permanent fixtures like vanities, toilets, tubs, showers and floor vents.
-Your complimentary WarmlyYours custom installation plan will detail exactly how your floor-heating system should be installed within your measured parameters.
+You'll use this information to create a project sketch that includes the room dimensions (not just the square foot heating coverage you're looking for), which you'll send to WarmlyYours.
+Our team of skilled engineers will then create a custom SmartPlan, typically in as little as a single day.
+Your complimentary WarmlyYours installation plan will detail exactly how your floor-heating system should be installed within your measured parameters.

 2. Test your electric floor-heating rolls.